 After the Haudenosaunee invaded Wendake, taking 700 captives in the summer of 1648 and killing hundreds of Wendat warriors in the Spring of 1649, the Wendat decided to relocate to Gahoendoe, and invited the Jesuits to join them.
 Thousands died from famine on the island where the main food source was boiled acorns.
 After one year those who managed to survive decided to split up and leave the area.
 Over a thousand Wendats joined the Haudenosaunee (some as prisoners, and some voluntarily), some joined Anishinaabe towns on the northern shores of Lake Huron and Lake Michigan, 500 Wendats connected with the Tionnontaté (Petun) and moved to Michilimackinac in 1651, while 300 travelled the St. Lawrence River to Quebec.

-Cascading blue tones loosely flowing downward into points like the edge of a magnificent bird’s tail feathers fill one side of Kabir Kouba The River of a Thousand Bends‘ composition, contrasting an expanse of still black space.
-It envisions the waterfall in the Akiawenrahk (St. Charles River) near the site of the Wendake Reserve at Ancienne Lorette, where 150 Wendat Ancestors settled in 1697, after being displaced from different villages (Sillery, Île d’Orleans, Quebec City, Beauport, Notre Dame de Foy) in the French colony.
+Cascading blue tones loosely flowing downward fill one side of Kabir Kouba The River of a Thousand Bends‘ composition, contrasting an expanse of still black space.
+It resembles the waterfall in the Akiawenrahk (St. Charles River) near the site of the Wendake Reserve at Ancienne Lorette, where 150 Wendat Ancestors settled in 1697 after being displaced from different villages at Sillery, Île d’Orleans, Quebec City, Beauport, Notre Dame de Foy in the French colony.

 The Wendake Reserve is the birthplace of Dr. Éléonore Sioui, featured in chapter 7 of Daughters of Aataentsic, whose motherwork flourished in the form of global activism in the 20th century.
 Sioui carried out her motherwork through education, writing, and public speaking at international forums on the rights of Indigenous women.
 She earned a phD in Native American Philosophy, becoming the first Indigenous woman in Canada to earn a doctorate degree.
 Sioui used the colonial school system to amplify her voice, advocating for Indigenous rights.
 Her work stands out like the vibrant waves in the painting, against the still black backdrop of relative peace provided by her Ancestors who, three centuries before, allied with the Black Robes in New France to ensure the survival of their descendants.
 The line of wampum beads encircling the composition are a reminder of when Taiaeronk gave wampum belts to the French nuns in Sillery in 1651, asking them to stay and build a school for their daughters.